Discover your body's 6 natural defense barriers against SIBO

 4. Digestive enzymes

-Similarly to stomach acid and bile acid, digestive enzymes are also required for proper nutrient absorption and the prevention of bacterial overgrowth.
+Similar to stomach acid and bile acid, digestive enzymes are also required for proper nutrient absorption and the prevention of bacterial overgrowth.

 The three main digestive enzymes are: